Open-CMSIS-Pack/Open-CMSIS-Pack-Spec/doc/adr/0005-cmsis-pack-extension-component-changelogs.md

 ## Context

-Open-CMSIS-Pack specification supports recording changeLogs as part of the releases section.
+Open-CMSIS-Pack specification supports recording changelogs as part of the releases section.
 Hence one cannot easily deduce which changes apply to which component(s).

 ## Decision

 Follow the approach already used for `<conditions>` in the current [Pack Description](../Glossary.md#pack-desc) using references:
-* add optional section `<changeLogs>` on the top level of the format
+* add optional section `<changelogs>` on the top level of the format
-* add one or more child elements `<changelog>` to `<changeLogs>` with attributes:
+* add one or more child elements `<changelog>` to `<changelogs>` with attributes:
     * `id` (required) - a unique name which is used by components to associate itself with a `changelog`
     * `name` (required) - the relative path to the changelog file
     * `type` (optional) - mime-type of the changelog file, defaults to `text/plain;charset=UTF-8`